Skip to Content

 Tick tock, tick tock, tick tock, tick tock.

-Here is another variation of the previous song, this time to the classic song Mary Had a Little Lamb.
-Sing the first verse, then teach your kids the new verses.
+Here is another variation of the previous song, this time to the nursery rhyme Mary Had a Little Lamb.
+Begin with the first verse, then teach the children the additional verses.
 They’ll love it!

 Mary had a little lamb, little lamb, little lamb.